ninacourlee/cortbarcodingdatabase/README.md

 **How to use the script**

-Download processed metadata (sequences.csv) from /data folder in this repository Download raw sequence (fastq.gz) arcive from ENA portal /link/ Load and run Jupyter Notebook (analysis.ipynb) for Google Colab Generated Figures (PNG/PDF), statistical tables (CSV) are available in /output folder in this repository
+1. Download processed metadata (sequences.csv) from /data folder in this repository
+2. Download raw sequence (fastq.gz) arcive from ENA portal /link/
+3. Load and run Jupyter Notebook (analysis.ipynb) for Google Colab

 **Data storage**